About the Program

-- Perform with competency and proficiency functions and tasks involved in evaluation, monitoring, diagnostic, therapeutic, counseling, and referral in diverse practice settings.
+- Perform with competency and proficiency functions and tasks involved inpatient evaluation, monitoring, diagnostic, therapeutic, counseling, and referral in diverse practice settings.

-- Demonstrate behaviors that are essential to acquiring and sustaining the confidence of colleagues, other professionals, patients, and the community.
+- Demonstrate behaviors that are essential to acquiring and sustaining the confidence of colleagues, other health care professionals, patients, and the community.

 - Initiate management and provide supportive care for acute life-threatening emergencies.